If you made any changes in Pure these will be visible here soon.

 Research Interests

-I am currently exploring how cognitive science, and particularly cognitive poetics and the cognitive science of religion (CSR), can help us understand questions about the communication and dissemination of Christian ideas in late antiquity.
-I am currently writing a monograph using conceptual metaphor theory to explore Gregory of Nyssa’s use of analogies of kinship and begetting for the for the first two persons of the Trinity.
+I am in the process of writing a monograph using conceptual metaphor theory to explore Gregory of Nyssa’s use of analogies of kinship and begetting for the for the first two persons of the Trinity and to explain the important role this had in enabling Nicene doctrine to be accepted and widespread in late antique society.
 I am also continuing to work on issues of audience reception of fourth-century preaching and preaching as communication and the use of communication theory and cognitive science as ways to develop new models for approaching these issues.

 In 2018 I organized a workshop/initial networking event on Cognitive Approaches to Ancient Christianity and I have presented a number of papers at conferences and workshops on my own work on cognitive approaches to preaching and the dissemination of Christian doctrine in late antiquity.

 I am on the editorial board for Brill’s new series Critical Approaches to Early Christianity.
 I have held grants funded by the British Academy (2007) and Dumbarton Oaks (2009).
+In 2020 I held a British Academy Mid Career Fellowship for a project entitled Embodied Doctrine: Finding a Universal Language for the Divine in the Fourth Century.

 Contact